Spring Term 2025

 10. Mixing palette – preferably china (a white saucer will do)

-11. Watercolour paints (Artists’ quality – half-pans preferred)
+11. Watercolour paints (Artists’ quality – half-pans preferred).
+Schminke is a good brand.

 a) basic colours needed